PinkNyx54/The-Omni-List/README.md

 - [Alchemy Forum](https://alchemyforums.com/index.php): A forum dedicated to the ancient art of Alchemy
 ## Misc.
 Forums
 - [Shroomery](https://www.shroomery.org/): We help spread accurate information about magic mushrooms so people can make informed decisions about what they put in their bodies.
+- [SquidBoard](https://www.squid-board.org/): Our squids will find anything you need!
 # Subreddits
 ## Educational Subreddits
 - [r/Documentaries](https://www.reddit.com/r/Documentaries/): Reddit's main subreddit for documentaries.